Free Resources

 Tools of the Trade

 Here are some of the most useful tools that I’ve discovered during my years of running an online business.
-The links below are to the direct sites for each item, none are affiliate links.
+I only recommend tools that I actually use.

 Canva: Canva is where I make all of my images at this stage of my business.
 It is simple to use and allows easy editing and downloading options.
-I’ve been on Canva since 2015.
+I’ve been on Canva since 2015 and have used it in the free version, paid version, and teams version as a team member and while managing my own team.

 Eye Dropper: this is a Chrome extension that I love as a web designer.
 I’ve had clients who want specific colors but they may not have the hex code necessary for me to use it on their site.
 This often comes from an old logo that a client needs to be translated into the design of their site, or a color that they’ve noticed from an example site and love.